lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 ["LPC Peripheral Verilog source"](https://github.com/lpn-plant/lpntpm-lpc/tree/main/LPC_Peripheral_Verilog_Implementation)

-This implementation is based on simple FSM (Finit state machine) handling individual phases of LPC protocol cycle.
+This implementation is based on simple FSM (Finite state machine) handling individual phases of LPC protocol cycle.
 There is also code for handling I/O ports and internal signals states for every phase of LPC cycle.